 such as the MTTC PRE; see detailed information below) may be used for

-admission to MSU’s Teacher Preparation Program.
-The Michigan Department
+admission to MSU’s Teacher Preparation Program, but only if the test

-of Education (MDE) requires teacher candidates to have the following
+Michigan Department of Education (MDE) requires the following ACT

 - Reading 22 (or higher)